 However, every cause of action has slightly different elements that you need to prove in order to prevail.
 Some are more complex than others.
 For instance, winning a Nevada defamation case requires proof of four elements:

 - A false and defamatory statement by a defendant concerning you;

 - An unprivileged publication of the statement to a third party;

 - Fault, amounting to at least negligence; and

 To get an exemplary award, you must prove that the defendant acted with fraud, oppression or malice.
 This usually requires proof that the defendant acted intentionally (or at least with a conscious disregard for the well-being of others).

 This can be done with documents (such as memos or emails) showing the defendant’s intent.
 It can also be established with testimony.

-Example: Rhoda is out walking one day when she is attacked by her neighbor Sam’s Rottweiler.
+Example: Rhoda is out walking one day when her neighbor Sam’s Rottweiler attacks her.
 The dog bites her face, causing serious injury and permanent scarring.
 Rhoda retains an experienced Las Vegas dog bite lawyer to make a claim against Sam’s homeowner’s insurance policy for her medical bills and pain and suffering.